TOP

 Calculations in PowerPivot

-In PowerPivot, the user can create calculation fields of two types:
+In PowerPivot, the user can create calculated fields of two types:

-The same formulas can behave differently, depending on whether they are used in settlement column or in measures .
-If the formula is used in calculation column , it applies to each column row throughout the table.
-The value may depend on the context of the strings.
-IN measures the result of the calculation is even more context-dependent.
-This means that the design of the PivotTable and the choice of row and column headings affect the values used in the calculations.
+The same formulas can behave differently, depending on whether they are used in a calculated column or in a measure.
+If the formula is used in a calculated column, it is applied to each row of the column across the entire table.
+The value may depend on the row context.
+In a measure, the result of calculations depends even more on the context.
+This means that the pivot table design and the selection of row and column headers affect the values used in the calculations.

-That is, in other words, when we create Summary table , then:
+That is, in other words, when we create a Pivot table, then:

-In the language DAX there is also such a concept as context, which is very important for understanding the functioning of formulas.
-Formulas in PowerPivot can be affected by filters applied in a pivot table, relationships between tables, and filters in formulas.
-The context allows for dynamic analysis.
-When building and troubleshooting formulas, it's important to understand the context's purpose.
+In the DAX language, there is also such a concept as context, which is very important for understanding the functioning of formulas.
+Formulas in PowerPivot can be affected by filters applied in the pivot table, relationships between tables, and filters present in the formulas.
+Context allows for dynamic analysis.
+When building and troubleshooting formulas, it is important to understand the purpose of context.

-Filter context is the set of values allowed in each column depending on the filter constraints that apply to the row or that are defined by the filter criteria in the formula.
+Filter context - is a set of values allowed in each column depending on the filter restrictions that apply to the row or that are defined by the filter criteria in the formula.

-String context - actually corresponds to the concept of the current line.
-If a calculated column is created, the values in each individual row and the values in the columns related to the current row serve as the context of the row.
+Row context - actually corresponds to the concept of the current row.
+If a calculated column is created, then the row context consists of the values in each individual row and the values in the columns related to the current row.

-Request context - refers to a subset of data that is implicitly created for each pivot table cell depending on the row and column headers in the pivot table (Pivot Table layout design).
+Query context - refers to a subset of data that is implicitly created for each cell of the pivot table depending on the row and column headers in the pivot table (pivot table layout design).